I pick up interesting problems looking for solutions on various forums, such as this one.

 Check messages you send

-Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean) If InStr(LCase(Item.To), "email@example.com") Then Prompt$ = "You sending this to firstname.lastname@example.org.
+Private Sub Application_ItemSend(ByVal Item As Object, Cancel As Boolean) On Error Resume Next ' use lower case for the address ' LCase converts all addresses in the To field to lower case If InStr(LCase(Item.To), "email@example.com") Then Prompt$ = "You sending this to firstname.lastname@example.org.
 Are you sure you want to send it?"
 If MsgBox(Prompt$, vbYesNo + vbQuestion + vbMsgBoxSetForeground, "Check Address") = vbNo Then Cancel = True End If End If End Sub

 A slightly different version of the above macro checks messages you send for one of several addresses.
 If the address on the message is not one in the list (or there are multiple addresses in the list), it will ask if you really want to send.